Too Busy? Here’s A Quick Summary

 ** Prices vary on online marketplaces like Amazon so we used “$” to portray relative prices.
 More “$” means higher price.
 For propane mosquito foggers, prices typically range between $50-$100, give or take.
 Click the “Check” button to check the current price.

 Burgees has been owning the insect fogger game for a very long time.
-When 1443 was released, they knew they have created a winner in its own right.
+When the Burgess 1443 was released, they knew they have created a winner in its own right.

 There’s no secret to a fogger’s success, it all goes down to its ability to reduce the size of insecticides into dust.
 To be more specific, I’m talking about getting their size down into small particles.
 If you’re wondering what I mean, I’m referring to at least seven times finer than mist.